Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Dialogs

-Fig.~\ref{overview} provides an overview of this research project.
-We start with an enumerated dialog specification (i.e., a set of episodes) and mine it for a compressed representation of the dialog in a programming languages notation which capture the requirements of the dialog (transition from the left to the center of Fig.~\ref{overview})---a process we call {\it dialog mining}.
-From that intermediate, implementation-neutral representation we automatically generate a dialog stager capable of realizing the dialog or, in other words, staging the interaction (transition from the center to the right of Fig.~\ref{overview}).
+Fig.~\ref{fig:overview} provides an overview of this research project.
+We start with an enumerated dialog specification (i.e., a set of episodes) and mine it for a compressed representation of the dialog in a notation based on concepts from programming languages that captures the requirements of the dialog (transition from the left to the center of Fig.~\ref{fig:overview})---a process we call \textit{dialog mining}.
+From that intermediate, implementation-neutral representation we automatically generate a \textit{stager}---a program capable of realizing and executing the dialog or, in other words, `staging' the progressive interaction' (transition from the center to the right of Fig.~\ref{fig:overview}).